isaacr04/words-port/README.md

-# words
+# Words!

-**words** is a popular word puzzle game where players try to guess a hidden five-letter word within six attempts.
+**Words!** is similar to a popular word puzzle game where players try to guess a hidden word within six attempts.
 It's simple yet addictive, combining logic, vocabulary, and deduction.
 Here's a breakdown of the game:

 <div align="center">